andrescabrera/qloapps_docker/README.md

 9. To access your qloapps files and directories, you can SSH in your docker container as:

-> ssh qloapps@mention_your_ip -p 2222
+> docker exec -it qloappsv161 bash

-Note -: If you are running any other services on your host at port 80, 22 and 3306 then you have to mention other ports in step 2.
+Note -: If you are running any other services on your host at port 80 then you have to mention other ports in step 2.

 ## GETTING SUPPORT